henrydatei/beatsaber-file-tools/README.md

 A Python package to interact with Beatsaber (it's not a Beatsaber mod!)

 ### Usage
-Download `beatsaber-file-tools.py` and place it in the same location as your script.
-Then
+Clone the repo and place a file with the following content in it.
 ```python
 from BeatsaberFileTool import BeatsaberFileTool